SPdowns/CaseoftheFridays-Part2/README.md

 11:55 - Going to practice some ternary and switch statements in the sandbox.

 12:25PM - First thing i'm notcing when really trying things out is i'm forgeting semi-colons.
 PHP isn't a strictly typed language, but it does require semi-colons which I think makes it a weakly typed language.

+12:48PM - Notes while practicing PHP, making comments is a bit different then how I think they work, I've notcied so far they have to be in a <?php ?> wrap, other wise it prints to the DOM.
+I think this may have to do with the way browsers read php and html in one file.
+The lessons so  far haven't mention this outright.
+2nd is using two quotes instead of one, right now I'm able to call a var within a simple echo string easier if the double quote is used.